flywheel-apps/freesurfer-recon-all/README.md

 to provide the license to this gear.
 A license is required for this gear to run.

 # Configuration Options
-Note: arguments that start with "gear-" are not passed to the BIDS App.
+Note: arguments that start with "gear-" are not passed to the recon-all.

 ### n_cpus (optional)
 Number of CPUs/cores use.
 The default is all available.